MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/system-provided-device-installation-components.md

 For more information, see [Driver Store](driver-store.md).

 <a href="" id="device-installation-apis"></a>Device Installation APIs
-With various device installation APIs, you can programatically add driver packages to the system and update the driver package installed on a device.
+With various device installation APIs, you can programmatically add driver packages to the system and update the driver package installed on a device.

 For more information, see [Functions that Simplify Driver Installation](functions-that-simplify-driver-installation.md).